jbcodeforce/eda-demo-order-ms/README.md

 In the `kustomize` folder we have defined configmap, deployment,... that you can reuse to deploy your app to OpenShift.

-Update the `deployment.yaml` to reflect the secret names you are using for TLS user and ca cert.
+* Update the `deployment.yaml` to reflect the secret names you are using for TLS user and ca cert.
+* Update the configMap for the Apicurio URL to use external route.

-Doing an `oc apply -k kustomize` will deploy the current `quay.io/ibmcase/eda-qs-order-ms` image to an OpenShift project.
+* Doing an `oc apply -k kustomize` will deploy the current `quay.io/ibmcase/eda-qs-order-ms` image to an OpenShift project.

 The following elements are created: